assitburn/before-after/README.md

 # Before-After Photoshop Plugin (Vanilla)

-This plugin create a new document where the before and after layer will be placed on ony layer.
+This plugin create a new document where the before and after layer will be placed on ony layer side by side.

 ## Loading in Photoshop